Cataract

 This is the most common type of implantable lens.
 With this single-vision lens, you will most likely need some form of glasses after surgery, even if you do not wear glasses before surgery.
 Medicare and most private insurances typically will reimburse approximately 80% to 100% of your cataract surgery costs and the monofocal lens.

-The Toric lens is specifically designed to treat the cataract and correct corneal astigmatism at the same time.
-In the past, a patient with high astigmatism still required glasses for near and distance vision.
+The toric lens is specifically designed to treat the cataract and correct corneal astigmatism at the same time.
+In the past, a patient with high astigmatism, a common imperfection in the curvature of the eye’s cornea or lens, still requires glasses for near and distance vision after surgery.
 The toric IOL’s unique design provides quality single-vision and will significantly improve uncorrected distance vision.
 Most insurances including Medicare consider this an enhanced lens and do not cover the extra expense.

 Multifocal Specialty Lens Implant

-Have Your Glaucoma & Cataracts Addressed at the Same Time
+Treating Glaucoma & Cataracts at the Same Time

-If you have been managing your glaucoma symptoms with medication, and now are preparing for cataract surgery, iStent® insertion by Dr. Peter Kohler may be an ideal option for you.
-The iStent® is a tiny implant that’s helped thousands of people with glaucoma successfully manage their intraocular pressure.
-By taking advantage of this once-in-a-lifetime opportunity during cataract surgery, you can help address both of these conditions at the same time.
-Implanted during cataract surgery, iStent® can effectively lower IOP, one of the most important risk factors for glaucoma, and may reduce your reliance on glaucoma medication at the discretion of an eye care professional.
+If you have been managing your glaucoma symptoms with eye drops, and are preparing for cataract surgery, your surgeon may discuss placing a stent in your eye.
+A stent is a tiny implant that’s helped thousands of people with glaucoma successfully manage their intraocular pressure.
+By taking advantage of this once-in-a-lifetime opportunity during cataract surgery, you can help address both of your conditions at the same time.
+Implanted during cataract surgery, a stent can effectively lower IOP, one of the most important risk factors for glaucoma, and may reduce your reliance on glaucoma medication at the discretion of an eye care professional.